buchanankerswell/xtal-sttl/README.md

 Alternatively, the app can be run locally by cloning this repository `git clone https://github.com/buchanankerswell/xtal-sttl` and running `app.R`.

+## Igneous Petrology Lab Exercise

+[This exercise](https://rpubs.com/buchanankerswell/711294) was written based on the `xtal-sttl` app.

 ## Calculating Fluid Densities

 The program uses a spreadsheet interface to input fluid compositions, including water content.
 Just copy and paste data from another spreadsheet or `.tsv`.
 Toggle measurements on/off by clicking the `toggle all` button, or selecting the toggle cells and hitting `return`.